 Students participating in an officially sanctioned, scheduled university extracurricular activity should be given the opportunity to make up class assignments or other graded assignments that were missed as a result of their participation.
-It is the responsibility of the student to make arrangements for make-up work with the instructor prior to any missed scheduled examinations or other missed assignments.
-(See current Catalog "https://catalog.smu.edu/" under heading of "Academic Records/Excused Absences.")
+It is the responsibility of the student to make arrangement for make-up work with the instructor prior to any missed scheduled examinations or other missed assignments.
+(See current Catalog under heading of "Academic Records/Excused Absences.")